- This story is regularly updated for relevance. Last updated: April 5, 2021

-Mask mandates have been a hot button issue since the onset of COVID-19.
-Reported cases of COVID-19 are on the rise in different states, sparking debate and contention over the mandatory wearing of masks in areas where it is not already a policy.
+Mask mandates have been a hot-button issue since the onset of COVID-19.
+Reported cases of COVID-19 are still a problem in different states, sparking debate and contention over the mandatory wearing of masks in areas where it is not already a policy.
 So, which states have mask mandates?

 Perhaps making it easier for those governors and state officials to implement a mandate is recent research that shows state mask mandates actually help improve the economy because people feel safer to spend their money on consumer goods in person when everyone inside a store is wearing a face covering.

-Per the AARP, there are currently 38 states, along with the District of Columbia and Puerto Rico, that require masks in some, or all, public settings.
+Per the AARP, there are currently 33 states, along with the District of Columbia and Puerto Rico, that require masks in some, or all, public settings.

 States with mask mandates